Coordinate-Based Seismic Interpolation in Irregular Land Survey: A Deep Internal Learning Approach: Coordinate-based Seismic Shot Interpolation

 \subsection{Network Architecture}

 A multilayer perceptron (MLP) is here used to approximate the function $\mathcal{N}_\theta$.
 This architecture is modeled as the nested functions

-where $L$ is the number of layers or depth of the MLP, and $f_i( \mathbf{x}_i)= \phi\left(\mathbf{W}_i\mathbf{x}_i + \mathbf{b}_i\right)$ is the $i$-th layer of the MLP, which is an affine transformation represented by the matrix $\mathbf{W}_i$ and bias $\mathbf{b}_i$, followed by a non-linear activation function $\phi$.
+where $L$ is the number of layers or depth of the MLP, and $f_i( \boldsymbol{v}_i)= \phi\left(\mathbf{W}_i\boldsymbol{v}_i + \mathbf{b}_i\right)$ is the $i^{\mathrm{th}}$ layer of the MLP, which is an affine transformation represented by the matrix $\mathbf{W}_i$ and bias $\mathbf{b}_i$, followed by a non-linear activation function $\phi$.
 This work adopts the rectified linear unit (ReLU) as activation function, which is one of the most widely employed in modern neural networks \cite{nair2010rectified}.
 Moreover, since seismic data are normalized in the range $[0,1]$, the sigmoid activation function has been selected for the output layer.

-The overview of the proposed coordinate-based seismic interpolation (CoBSI) method is depicted in Figure~\ref{fig:ANN}.
-Note that it can be seen as a regression problem, such that we can simply employ a mean squared error (MSE) loss function to find the optimal network parameters, $\boldsymbol{\theta}$.
-Using the discrete values of the acquired seismic data $\mathbf{y}$ from Equation \eqref{eq:linearmodel}, the MSE loss function can be written as
+\newtext{The overview of the proposed coordinate-based neural network is depicted in Figure~\ref{fig:ANN} with a fully-connected block of $\mathrm{NN}$ neurons and $L$ layers, and a single-neuron output layer}.
+Note that it can be seen as a regression problem, such that we can simply employ a mean squared error (MSE) loss function to find the optimal network parameters, $\boldsymbol{\theta^*}$.
+The MSE loss function can be written as